-The Intra-American Slave Trade Database contains information on approximately 10,000 slave voyages within the Americas.
-These voyages operated within colonial empires, across imperial boundaries, and inside the borders of nations such as the United States and Brazil.
-The database enables users to explore the contours of this enormous New World slave trade, which not only dispersed African survivors of the Atlantic crossing but also displaced enslaved people born in the Americas.
+This database contains information on more than 11,000 maritime voyages trafficking enslaved people within the Americas.
+These slave trades operated within colonial empires, across imperial boundaries, and inside the borders of nations such as the United States and Brazil.
+Explore the forced removals, which not only dispersed African survivors of the Atlantic crossing but also displaced enslaved people born in the Americas.

-Explore several hundred images of the people, places, vessels and manuscripts of the Trans-Atlantic and Intra-American slave trades.
+Explore images of the people, places, vessels, and documents linked to the Trans-Atlantic and Intra-American slave trades.
 Where available, each image contains a link to a corresponding slave voyage in the databases and a reference to the original source.